 - 6.1 The Co Headteachers are responsible for monitoring the implementation of this policy.
-The designated teacher is responsible for seeking the views of the School Council on its effectiveness. - 6.2 The policy will be reviewed every three years or sooner if requested by the governing body or School Council.
+The designated teacher is responsible for seeking the views of the School and College Council's on its effectiveness. - 6.2 The policy will be reviewed every three years or sooner if requested by the governing body or School or College Council's.